peterhinch/micropython-async/v3/docs/TUTORIAL.md

 The keyword-only boolean arg `return_exceptions` determines the behaviour in the event of a cancellation or timeout of tasks.
 If `False` the `gather` terminates immediately, raising the relevant exception which should be trapped by the caller.
-If `True` the `gather` continues to block until all have either run to completion or been terminated by cancellation or timeout.
+If `True` the `gather` continues to pause until all have either run to completion or been terminated by cancellation or timeout.
 In this case tasks which have been terminated will return the exception object in the list of return values.